Skip to main content

 cat ca.crt | base64 -d

-in .additionalCA helm value.
+Use this output in the .additionalCA helm value.

 3. Set the VERSION variable to the platform version you want to upgrade to or set it to the current version using: